-Sndustrial Jiber Optics makes every effort to incorporate state-of-the-art technology, highest quality, and dependability in its products.
+Industrial Fiber Optics makes every effort to incorporate state-of-the-art technology, highest quality and dependability in its products.
 We constantly explore new ideas and products to best serve the rapidly expanding needs of industry and education.
 We encourage comments that you may have about our products, and we welcome the opportunity to discuss new ideas that may better serve your needs.
-Jor more information about our company and products refer to http://www.ifiberoptics.com on the Worldwide Web.
+For more information about our company and products refer to www.i-fiberoptics.com.

-Thank you for selecting this Industrial Jiber Optics product.
+Thank you for selecting this Industrial Fiber Optics product.
 We hope it meets your expectations and provides many hours of productive activity.